Leamouth: History

 Orchard Place was the name of its manor house on the spit; this had become an eponymous public house from 1800–60.
 Orchard Place gives its name to the area's main street with extends into both of the local peninsulas.

 Isolation

 Always an isolated location, Leamouth was made more inaccessible by the construction of the East India Docks, which opened in 1806.
 After that, the only access was from Leamouth Road which connects to a remote part of the East India Dock Road.
 Improved road connections were made available in the late 20th century.

 Social condition

 To house the area's workers, there were about 100 small two-storied cottages – built from the 1820s and condemned in 1935.
 There was the Bow Creek school (founded in 1865), but few shops, and The Crown, a public house, opened about 1840.
 By the late 19th century the vicinity of Orchard Place had become a deprived and overcrowded area.
-In the late 1930s, all homes and shops were demolished in a slum clearing project with residents were moved out of the area.
+In the late 1930s, all homes and shops were demolished in a slum clearing project with residents moved out of the area.